|

 Margin

-Acorns does not provide margin borrowing.
+Acorns does not offer margin borrowing.

 Winner: Robinhood